ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.md

 You can perform the same set of operations for the BranchREST API and using a new product called BranchMgmt.
 The Swagger for the Branch API is [here](./materials/step2/BranchRESTAPI_AW_S.yaml)

 # Step 3 - Publish your API to the Sandbox catalog
-1. Withing the Draft area, select the **QuoteMgmt** product, and click on **Publish icon** (cloud shape) in the top right corner, select Sandbox.
+1. Within the Draft area, select the **QuoteMgmt** product, and click on **Publish icon** (cloud shape) in the top right corner, select Sandbox.
 This does effectively stage the product in the Sandbox catalog.
 The product is not yet published to the Portal.
 1. Go to the Bluemix [Dashboard] [bmx_dashboard_url].
 Click on the Sandbox catalog, you should see the product just staged.
 Click on the ... link and select Publish.
 1. Check the visibility and click on Publish button.
 1. Your QuoteMgmt is now visible in Developer Portal